-MUSC 400 • Form and Analysis (3 units)
+MUSC 400 • Form and Analysis (2 units)

 A study of musical forms and procedures composers have favored from the Baroque through the 19th century.
 Detailed aural and visual analysis of representative scores will be studied.
+Offered Spring only.

-MUSC 402 • Orchestration (3 units)
+MUSC 403• Instrumental Arranging (2 units)

 Prerequisite: Music Theory IV (MUSC 236) or consent of the instructor.
 A study of the instruments of the orchestra, scoring for various combinations and for full orchestra.
+Offered Fall only.